GildedSound/Quadify/README.md

 /src/display/screens/airplay_screen.py
 ```

 With these changes, AirPlay switches elegantly.
-When streaming from an iOS device, is stable. macOS devices are generally fine, but streaming has more quirks, including missing metadata in some cases.
+When streaming from an iOS device, is stable.
+Desktop/non-Apple/macOS devices will always stream audio, but supplied data has more quirks based on conditions, including missing metadata in some cases (see notes for more details)

-Think of your iOS device as a fully featured remote for online content, and Quadify as your 'now playing' display, and output to your hifi in CD quality audio.

-NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
+PLEASE NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
 I will reinstate it in the next revision.

 ## Behaviour: